Exploring a Linux-based TV box

 To access the remote shell, just telnet into the media center (default port) using the root user - no password needed.
 Once we log in, we can discover that this media center runs an old version of busybox, with its shell "ash".

-Linux NAS 2.6.12.6-VENUS #4 Wed Oct 21 15:10:26 CST 2009 mips unknown
+> uname -a Linux NAS 2.6.12.6-VENUS #4 Wed Oct 21 15:10:26 CST 2009 mips unknown

 It does not have a lot of utilities: for example, user configuration applets (useradd, usermod, etc) are not present here.
 By default, it runs an HTTP server, a bittorrent downloader and the media center GUI.